Ryan Bennion | April 13, 2017

 As increasing numbers of interactions happen in the digital sphere, viruses are becoming more prevalent and dangerous.
 Rombertik, one of 2015’s worst viruses, was designed to attack the heart of infected computers, ultimately leaving them in a perpetual reboot cycle.
 Another virus, Cryptolocker, hit Australia particularly hard, and citizens reportedly ponied up nearly $400,000 to buy back data that the bug’s creators were holding hostage.

-One of this year’s biggest threats is known as “KeRanger,” a ransomware virus made to penetrate Apple® operating systems.
+One of the biggest threats in 2016 was known as “KeRanger,” a ransomware virus made to penetrate Apple® operating systems.
 The virus was delivered via a program called Transmission, and most users didn’t realize they were infected until three to five days after downloading the bug.
 Researchers at Palo Alto Networks warn that any user who downloaded Transmission between March 4 and March 5, 2016, could be infected.

 Protecting Yourself From Computer Viruses